 For files that cannot be divided, 3rd party compression tools are utilized.
 Compression adds yet another complicated step to what should be a simple process.
 Not only must the sending party compress the file, but the receiving party must decompress the received file as well.
 It is apparent how cumbersome file transfer has become, all in the spirit of allowing a central server to facilitate the file transfer.

-Binfer recognizes the hurdles that people are going through to facilitate a high-speed file transfer or to send large files.
+Binfer recognizes the hurdles that people are going through to facilitate a high-speed file transfer.
 It allows users to transfer files without the slow transfer speeds associated with cloud-based mechanisms, email-based file transfers, and everything in between.
 Binfer’s Direct Device to Device high-speed file transfer is a perfect solution for those seeking the best high-speed file transfer application available on the market.